Adobe-Marketing-Cloud/aem-htl-sample-todomvc/README.md

-# Adobe AEM 6 Sightly TodoMVC Example
+# Sightly TodoMVC Example

+This sample shows the state of the art for building components in AEM 6 with Sightly.
+It is an AEM implementation of the famous [TodoMVC Team](http://todomvc.com) exercise, which is traditionally meant for client-side JavaScript frameworks.
+This implementation though shows how such an application can easily be persisted on the server using AEM's underlying REST framework (Apache Sling).

+## Learning Sightly

 Sightly is the new HTML templating system, introduced with AEM 6.0.
 It takes the place of JSP (Java Server Pages) and ESP (ECMAScript Server Pages) as the preferred HTML templating system for AEM.

-This sample shows the state of the art of how to build components in AEM with Sightly.
-It is an AEM implementation of the famous [TodoMVC Team](http://todomvc.com) exercise, which is traditionally for client-side JavaScript frameworks, but this implementation shows how the sate of such a web app can be persisted to the server.
-With Apache Sling, AEM's underlying REST framework, this can be achieved very elegantly without writing much server-side code to handle the persistance.

-## Learning Sightly

 The [Sightly Documentation on the AEM Site](http://docs.adobe.com/docs/en/aem/6-0/develop/sightly.html) is a great resource for getting started.